-Each kind of asset prescribes a limit on its sale, $\varphi_j^h \leq Q_j^h$ .
-Limits on sales of promises are necessary to any realistic model of credit.
-If $Q_j^{h'} = 0$ , then agent h is essentially forbidden from selling asset j.
-If the limits $Q_j^h$ are very large, they may be entirely irrelevant, as they mostly are in the examples of Sections 7 and 8.
+essentially forbidden from selling asset j.
+If the limits $Q_j^h$ are very large, they may be entirely irrelevant, as they mostly are in the examples of Sections 6 to 10.
 But if they are small, then they may be used as a signal that the sellers are not making many promises, and hence that the promises are reliable.
-We explore signalling in example B1.
+We explore signalling in example B in Section 11.